 The site is owned by the New York State Energy and Research Development Authority.
 In 1980, the private company that operated the site left it, leaving a cleanup estimated in the 1996 Draft Environmental Impact Statement by US Department of Energy (DOE) to cost over $8 billion (for complete cleanup).
 Also in 1980, the West Valley Demonstration Project Act passed Congress, directing DOE to solidify the liquid reprocessing waste and to cleanup a large portion of the site.
 Much excellent work has been done, but much is left to be done.
 Long lasting radioactive wastes from the solidification remain at the site.

 The ONLY way full cleanup will be achieved is through education and vigilance of the public and a clear demand.
 This is needed to prevent possible future nuclear activities at the site as well.

 The Coalition on West Valley Nuclear Wastes

 Western New York Environmental Alliance

 Citizens Campaign for the Environment

 Nuclear Information and Resource Service

-Groups around the county have joined the call for full cleanup of the West Valley, NY nuclear waste site.
-[Dig it up Resolution, Great Lakes United Resolution on West Valley; Group Statement – the Real Issue About Nuclear Waste].
+Groups around the country and internationally have joined the call for full cleanup of the West Valley, NY nuclear waste site.
+[Dig it up Resolution; Great Lakes United Resolution on West Valley; Group Statement – the Real Issue About Nuclear Waste].
 You can join the effort as an individual, organization, or other by becoming part of the West Valley Action Network.